Russia at the 2014 Winter Olympics

-Russia competed at the 2014 Winter Olympics in Sochi, from 7 to 23 February 2014 as the host nation.
-As host, Russia participated in all 15 sports, with a team consisting of 232 athletes.
+Russia hosted the 2014 Winter Olympics in Sochi, Krasnodar Krai from 7 to 23 February 2014 and was the top medal recipient at those Games.
+As hosts, Russia participated in all 15 sports, with a team consisting of 232 athletes.
 It is Russia's largest Winter Olympics team to date.

-In preparation for the Games Russian Olympic Committee naturalized a South Korean-born short-track speed-skater Ahn Hyun-soo and an American-born snowboarder Vic Wild.
-They won a total of 5 golds and 1 bronze in Sochi.
+In preparation for the Games the Russian Olympic Committee naturalized a South Korean-born short-track speed-skater Ahn Hyun-soo and an American-born snowboarder Vic Wild.
+They won a total of 5 gold and 1 bronze medals in Sochi.

-Russia's medal count in 2014, 33 (before doping disqualifications), was its highest ever in the Winter Olympics, improving on the 1994 Games, when the Russian team earned 23 medals overall, also beating the Soviet Union's best medal count ever at the Winter Olympics.
+Russia's medal count in 2014, 33 (before doping disqualifications), was its highest ever in the Winter Olympics, improving on the 1994 Games, when the Russian team earned 23 medals overall, and also beating the Soviet Union's best-ever medal count at the Winter Olympics.

 Bobsledder Aleksandr Zubkov was the flag bearer of the Russian team in the Parade of Nations during the opening ceremony.

 Following the Games, it was discovered that Russia's performance has been aided by a wider state-sponsored doping program.
-On December 9, 2016 Canadian lawyer Richard McLaren published the second part of his independent report.
+On December 9, 2016, Canadian lawyer Richard McLaren published the second part of his independent report.
 The investigation found that from 2011 to 2015, more than 1,000 Russian competitors in various sports (including summer, winter, and Paralympic sports) benefited from the cover-up.